 Overview

 Research is a unique activity.
 It exacts testable insights from researchers and uses rigorous methods to reach validated proofs for those insights.
-At the same time, it is flexible about the selection of methods, the interpretation of results, and the type and scope of problems considered.
-“Every significant piece of research not only contributes to the evolution of the human knowledge frontier, the ’what’, but also enriches the process mechanisms underlying research, the ’how‘.
-1 This course offers a broader scope on research methods, at the same time allowing students to study deeper on topics of interest.
+At the same time, research is flexible about the selection of methods, the interpretation of results, and the type and scope of problems considered.
+“Every significant piece of research not only contributes to the evolution of the human knowledge frontier, the ‘what,’ but also enriches the process mechanisms underlying research, the ‘how.’”1

 Outline

-- Unit 1: What is Research?
+- Unit 1: What Is Research?
 Research Problems, Hypotheses, and Literature Reviews

 - Unit 2: Sampling, Measurement, Reliability, and Validity